Effective treatment of neck pain

 Muscles typically tighten and specific or more diffuse pain can be experienced, sometimes in the head, down between the shoulder blades or in the arms.

-I treat the nervous system as pain is typically a response to a compensation somewhere else in the body.
+We treat the nervous system as pain is typically a response to a compensation somewhere else in the body.
 The brain processes the impression of the nervous system and responds to it.
 If the brain is misinformed, it can create inappropriate movement patterns that result in pain.

-Through muscle testing, I find the main issue in your nervous system and treat it gently and effectively.
+Through muscle testing, we find the main issue in your nervous system and treat it gently and effectively.
 There is no manipulation, crack or twist associated with the treatment and you will typically feel the effect after the first treatment.

 The structure of the neck